-A unique programme of practical commerciality coaching and analysis for professional advisors that is designed to deliver deeper and more meaningful client relationships.
+A unique programme of practical commerciality coaching and analysis for professional advisors & public and third sector bodies that is designed to deliver deeper and more meaningful client and stakeholder relationships.

 “As a lawyer, I thought I was pretty good at commercial thinking.
 It wasn’t until I moved into business that I realised how little I really knew.” – Thomas Bourne, lawyer then Managing Director

 Clients always want their advisors to be commercial in their approach.
 They don’t want them to make the business decisions, but to understand the drivers and implications of those decisions at a practical level – and to tailor their approach and advice accordingly.

 We don’t teach ‘commercial awareness’ because we don’t think it’s good enough.
 We teach ‘commercial intelligence’ – because every advisor needs to be able to understand and empathise with the practical day to day pressures facing their clients.

 Our unique programme of coaching is delivered by Thomas Bourne who spent seven years as a commercial employment lawyer at a national firm before joining the world of business as Managing Director of an SME.
 He now offers business & commercial consultancy to purposeful businesses of all sizes.

 If you want your teams to offer an edge, get in touch: firstname.lastname@example.org

 If you’d like to know more, read on.

 “I thought I was pretty good at ‘commercial awareness’, says Thomas Bourne who spent 7 years as an employment lawyer in a national firm.
 “But it wasn’t until I moved into business that I realised how little I really knew.
 I found that the only way to become truly ‘commercially intelligent’ was by making the decisions myself.
 A secondment to a major corporate while in practice gave me excellent insight into the client and sector, but didn’t deliver the same level of immersion.
 Neither are secondments available to everyone.”